nightmare-tech/PWD_Vault/README.md

 # Features in program:
 ## Login Screen:
-This menu has 4 optiions:
+This menu has 4 options:

 *1. 'Enter the Master Password':
     Prompts user for the Master Password to decrypt the data and to go to the main menu.